Learn the common signs of mental illness in adults and adolescents.

 What happens at the intersection of mental health and one’s experience as a member of the Black community?
 While the experience of being Black in America varies tremendously, there are shared cultural factors that play a role in helping define mental health and supporting well-being, resiliency and healing.

-However, another part of this shared experience is facing racism, discrimination and inequity that can significantly affect a person’s mental health.
+However, another part of this shared experience - being subject to racism, discrimination and inequity- can significantly affect a person’s mental health.
 Being treated or perceived as “less than” because of the color of your skin can be stressful and even traumatizing.
 Additionally, members of the Black community face structural challenges accessing the care and treatment they need.

 According to the Health and Human Services Office of Minority Health, Black adults in the U.S. are more likely than white adults to report persistent symptoms of emotional distress, such as sadness, hopelessness and feeling like everything is an effort.
 Black adults living below the poverty line are more than twice as likely to report serious psychological distress than those with more financial security.

-Despite the needs, only one in three Black adults who need mental health care receive it.
+Despite the needs, only one in three Black adults with mental illness receive treatment.
 According to the American Psychiatric Association’s Mental Health Facts for African Americans guide, they are also:

 Socioeconomic factors can make treatment options less available.
 In 2020, 10.4% of Black adults in the U.S. had no form of health insurance.

 The Black community, like other communities of color, are more likely to experience socioeconomic disparities such as exclusion from health, educational, social and economic resources.
 These disparities may contribute to worse mental health outcomes.

 Faith and spirituality can help in the recovery process and be an important part of a treatment plan.
 For example, spiritual leaders and faith communities can provide support and reduce isolation.
 However, they should not be the only option for people whose daily functioning is impaired by mental health symptoms.

 Provider Bias and Inequality of Care